iakdis/librecamera/README.md

 - [ ] Feature: Add "photo capture at phone volume button press" as an option in settings
 - [ ] Theme: Add a black Dark mode for AMOLED screens
 - [ ] Settings: Add a search bar for the settings page
-- [ ] Settings: Add the ability to export and import settings
 - [x] Check tablet support
 - [x] (Included in version 1.3.0) Feature: Add photo capture delay option
 - [x] (Included in version 1.3.0) Feature: Add a capture sound as an option in settings